MicroscopeMaestro/spectramap/README.md

 #### Processing plastics hyperspectral data by PCA and PLS-LDA

-In the <a href="https://github.com/spectramap/spectramap"> examples file</a> , there is a layers.csv.xz file for this example.
+<p align="justify"> In the <a href="https://github.com/spectramap/spectramap"> examples file</a> , there is a layers.csv.xz file for this example.
 The next processing steps computes unsupervised principal component analysis and double supervised partial least square + linear discriminant analysis.
 The scatter plots show the separation of the plastics: red, light_blue and blue are the most different ones.

 ```python
 from spectramap import spmap as sp # reading spectramap library